top of page

 How will I feel after my treatment?

-How many treatments will it take before I notice results?
+How many treatments will I need?

-What kind of needles are used for acupuncture?
+What kind of needles are used?

 What is the difference between acupuncture and dry needling?